dmrellan/Visual-Auditing-Security-Workbook-with-Microsoft-Sentinel/README.md

 ## ChangeLog
+### Version 1.4 (June 27th, 2022)
+#### Visual Auditing Security Workbook
+- Workbook version: 1.4.
+- New workbook global parameter: "DCsGroup Display Name" (to support different languages).
+- LAPS Deployment:
+	- New "Total count" column to "Total computers by OS and LAPS Deployed" table.
+	- Minor improvements.
+- LAPS Audit: New table "Updated and outdated computers" added.
+- Audit Policy tab: New filter "isComputer".
+- Authentication tab:
+	- New table: "Top 10 Status messages".
+	- New Table: "Total auth events by source (Top 10).
+Filtered by X account".
+	- Display names added to the EventID dropdown filter.
+	- Minor improvements in the Details table.
+	- Fixed parser logic KQL queries in all tables.
+- Group changes tab:
+	- Added a new column "Total changes" to the change-makers table.
+The table ordered by this new column.
+- Nonexistent users tab: Visualization improvements.
+- Other minor improvements.
+#### Custom HTTP Data Collector API
+- No modifications.
+You can continue using _ADObjectsToALA_v1.1.ps1_
+#### Log Analytics Parser Functions
+- No modifications.

 ### Version 1.1 (March 9th, 2022)
 #### Custom HTTP Data Collector API
 - Fixed typos in the Powershell script.